 Ziga borders Hwange National Park and, along with all of the villages in the area, suffers from high levels of poverty, unemployment, and human-wildlife conflict.

 Art Supplies for Artist Initiatives and Community Produced

-Beads for Bead Work, Clothing Catalogs, Crochet Hooks, Fabric Scissors, Fashion Magazines, Glass Beads for Bead Work, Knitting and Crocheting Patterns, Knitting Needles, Needles, Sewing Patterns, Sewing Scissors, Tape Measures, Thread, and Wool
+Beads for Bead Work, Button Hole Punches, Clothing Catalogs, Cotton Thread (Of All Colors) Crochet Hooks, Fabric Scissors, Fashion Magazines, Glass Beads for Bead Work, Knitting and Crocheting Patterns, Knitting Needles, Needles, Pinking Shears, Sewing Needles, Sewing Patterns, Sewing Scissors, Tape Measures, Thread, and Wool

 Candy and balloons are not on the needs list as they are harmful for the children and the environment for the following reasons:

 • Few of the children benefiting from these projects have access to toothpaste, toothbrushes, or a dentist.
 The candy promotes cavities.

 • The balloons once they become deflated are a choking hazard for local wildlife.